 - Surgery in rare cases

-Getting compensation you need after a whiplash injury
+Getting the compensation you need after a Whiplash Injury

 If you or a member of your family has suffered a soft tissue neck injury during an accident attributable to someone else’s negligence, the recovery from that injury can take a long time—and cost a lot of money.